InzynierDomu/LoRaWAN_meto_station/README.md

 To board must be connected BME280 and DS18B20.
 ## Configuration
 Before config this project, prepare an account on TheThingsNetwor.
 All described [heare](http://www.inzynierdomu.pl/lora-i-lorawan-czesc-2/)
+Need add device on TTN console to get credentials.
+Put necessary keys in Config.h file.
+To decode information, on TTN use JS formatter ttn_decoder.js.
 ## IDE
 The project is prepared for the Platform IO environment.
 A video on how to install such an environment can be watched on this [video](https://youtu.be/Em9NuebT2Kc)
 ## Software upload